This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Vegetarian: yes

-Vegan: No (some pigments contain gofun which is derived from shells)
+Vegan: No (contain gofun which is derived from shells)

 Non-toxic